Cody-Duncan/SkypeDiceroller20/README.md

 ________________________________________________
 As of August 4th, 2012, this project has been downloaded 4,897 times.
-I hope this tool has helped many of you in your games over skype :).
+I hope this tool has helped many of you in your games over skype :D.
 ________________________________________________